 P4/Luxe Retreat – This retreat will be held in January 2018 in glorious Puerto Aventuras, Mexico and is hosted by J.Nichole Smith of Working with Dog, along with a few other incredible facilitators.
 It is for the established pet photographer that is looking to get some mindset shifts, break your business through to a new level, and leave with your full 2018 marketing plan in the can.
 Details here.
 If you sign up, please tell Nic that I sent you!

 The Business of Pet Photography – One of the reasons that I see so many pet photographers struggle is that one or two aspects of their business is out of sync.
 Maybe they have great work and lots of clients, but are not priced profitably.
 Maybe they have great work and a business set up for success, but their website just doesn’t convert to inquiries.
 Maybe they have great work and good pricing, but are leaving oodles of money on the table with their sales process.
 Maybe everything is ready to go in their business, but they just can’t figure out how to reach the right clients.
 The Business of Pet Photography was created to walk you step-by-step through the creation of a profitable business.
 It is best for pet photographers in their first few years of business who aren’t yet earning the profit that they would like to.
 It’s also perfect for anyone that is just starting on this pet photography journey as you can set your business up to succeed from the start!
-The next round of Business of Pet Photography is open from October 16-26th.
 Details here.

 Post-Processing for Pet Photographers – Post-processing our images is almost as important as capturing the image itself!
 Post-Processing for Pet Photographers is an online class that I developed with Heather Lahtinen, an Adobe certified expert in Photoshop.
 Heather is a master at walking you through Lightroom and Photoshop.
 She explains the power of the library module in Lightroom and goes over every single slider and option in the develop module, allowing you to do 95% of your editing within that program.
 In Photoshop, we take you only through the techniques that you need to know.
 You will also learn different strategies for capturing your images at the session because of how you can manage them in post-processing.
 This class is best for beginner to intermediate Lightroom and Photoshop users.
-If you want to get a taste of what is inside this class, check out our FREE Master Class on the 6 Most Common Mistakes that Pet Photographers Make.
+Details here.

 Real Shoots by Charlotte Reeves – Are you wanting to improve your craft but unable to make it to an in-person workshop?
 Charlotte has created a series of videos to help you do just that.
 She will be doing sessions with trained dogs, untrained dogs, indoors, outdoors, and in all sorts of different shooting conditions.
 Not only do you get to watch her work through a session, but you also get to see how she edits some of the images!
 These videos can be purchased one at a time or you can purchase the bundle and save.
 Details here…